Thermal diffusivity and its lower bound in orthorhombic SnSe: DISCUSSION

 It was found that even in the least conducting known materials $\tau$ approaches, but does not fall below the Planckian time $\tau_{p}$:

 where $s$ is a material-dependent constant that was found to be larger than unity in all known materials.

 Mousatov and Hartnoll \cite{mousatov2020_planckianbound} proposed that the proximity to the Planckian limit is controlled by the sound velocity $v_s$ constrained by the bound $v_s\leq v_M$, where $v_M$ is the crystal melting velocity.
 The latter is defined as $v_M\equiv \frac{k_B T_M}{\hbar} a$ where $T_M$ is the melting temperature and $a$ is the lattice spacing.
 The closer is $v_s$ to $v_M$, the closer is a certain the material to the lower bound.
-The melting velocity $v_M$ represents the higher energy scale that can be referred to a crystal, the one which holds the crystal together.
+The melting velocity defined by the melting temperature and the atomic spacing sets an upper boundary to the velocity in a crystal.
 They showed that for a large number of compounds $\tau/\tau_p$ and $v_M/v_s$ display a roughly linear correlation~\cite{mousatov2020_planckianbound}.
 More recently, Xu \textit{et al.}~\cite{xu2021_In2O3} measured the thermal conductivity and diffusivity of cubic In$_2$O$_3$ and found that the properties of this compound fit in this picture.

 The case of orthorhombic SnSe provides an opportunity to probe the role of the anisotropy of the sound velocity in this picture.
 Using the components of the elastic tensor experimentally reported in ref.~\cite{karunarathne2018}, we calculated the longitudinal sound velocities along $b$ and $c$ to be, respectively $v_{l,b}=$3146~m/s and $v_{l,c}=$2317~m/s (see Appendix).
 Remarkably, the ratio of the velocities along the two orientation corresponds to the anisotropy of thermal diffusivity in the intrinsic regime.
 Both thermal diffusivity and sound velocity are roughly 1.3 times larger along the b-axis compared to the c-axis.